bpkleer/einstieg-in-r/wbt/lb4/content/_index.en.md

 ---
-title: "Learning Block 4"
+title: "Study unit 4"
 ---

 <center><h4>WBT Statistics+: Easy Introduction to R!</h4></center>

-# Learning Block 4
+# Study unit 4
 Welcome to this learning block!
-In this block, we will learn the basics of linear regression in R.
+In this block, we will learn the basics of linear regression in R. **Please note**: So far, the translation is naively done by ChatGPT.
+If you want to work on the translations, contact me via the GitLab repository.

 Use this button {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-r/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}} to report errors directly to us on pages.
 You need to log in once with the JLU ID.
 You can find the button on every page.